lewishowles/components/src/components/content/data-table/data-table.md

 Whether to enable the table sort.
 When enabled, columns marked as sortable (the default) can be ordered ascending or descending.

+### `enableSelection`

+- type: `boolean`
+- default: `false`

+Whether to enable selection.
+When enabled, a new column is added to the start of the table to include selection checkboxes, and v-model on the table returns the selected rows' data.

 ### `searchableContentCallback(columnKey, rowData)`

 - type: `function`